 Methods of Producing Coherent Source

 Finding a coherent source of light is sometimes difficult.
-Therefore, we can use different methods to produce such sources.
-They are as follows.
+Therefore, we can use different methods to produce such sources, and they are as follows:

 1. By Dividing the Wavefront

 Wavefront is divided into several parts.
 We can use either different lenses, mirrors, and even prisms.
 Some of the techniques that can be followed are Young’s double-slit experiment, Lloyd’s mirror arrangement, Fresnel’s biprism method, etc.

 A coherent source can be created by taking the incoming beam and dividing its amplitude into different parts through a process of partial reflection or refraction.
 Later, these parts that travel through new paths meet with each other creating an interference.